MeGaGiGaGon/cargo-align/README.md

 A specific file/folder can be aligned by passing it as the first argument, ie `cargo align -- path/to/file/or/folder`

-Writing the string `align_by stop` anywhere in a file will make the rest of the file be skipped.
+Writing the string `align_by cancel_file` anywhere in a file will make the rest of the file be skipped.

 Writing the string `align_by ""` will have the contents of the following lines aligned, until the first line that doesn't match the quote contents.